-Chloe Saxon Exposes Booty In Animal-Print Thong: ‘Keeping It Juicy’
+Chloe Saxon Exposes Booty In Animal-Print Thong: 'Keeping It Juicy'

 "The hottest," a fourth social media user wrote.

-The model’s fans have become accustomed to seeing her sport racy looks in her online uploads.
-She’s often seen posing in scanty bikinis, racy lingerie, tight dresses, and more.
+The model's fans have become accustomed to seeing her sport racy looks in her online uploads.
+She often poses in scanty bikinis, racy lingerie, tight dresses, and more.

-As previously reported by The Inquisitr, Chloe recently grabbed the attention of her followers when she opted for a bright purple two-piece while soaking up some sunshine.
+As reported by The Inquisitr, Chloe recently grabbed the attention of her followers when she wore a bright purple two-piece while soaking up some sunshine.
 To date, that post has pulled in more than 22,000 likes and over 340 comments.